 It's made from burning coconut shells at a very high heat.
 You can find activated charcoal in health food stores.

-For this recipe, it is used to colour the tapioca pearls.
-It is purely optional.
+It is purely optional and only used to colour the tapioca pearls.

 Just add ⅛ teaspoon activated charcoal to the tapioca starch and mix with the hot water.

 Add the brown sugar to a bowl or jar.
 Set aside (Step 1 below).

 Measure out the tapioca starch into a bowl (Step 2 below).

 Add in the activated charcoal (if using, optional).

 Next, pour into the boiling hot water to the starch and mix with a spoon or spatula until a shaggy dough forms.
 (It may look dry at first.
 Don't add too much water at first or else your mixture will turn into a gooey mess).
 (Step 3 and 4 below)